LucDemortier/LucDemortier.github.io/_posts/2016-07-26-PerformanceMetrics.md

 <a name="Introduction"></a>
 ## Introduction
 I always thought that the *confusion* matrix was rather aptly named, a reference not so much to the mixed performance of a classifier as to my own bewilderment at the number of measures of that performance.
-Recently however, I encountered a brief mention of the possibility of a Bayesian interpretation of performance measures, and this helped clarify things in my mind.
-I'd like to develop the idea a little further in this post.
+Recently however, I encountered [a brief mention](http://www.dataschool.io/simple-guide-to-confusion-matrix-terminology/) of the possibility of a Bayesian interpretation of performance measures, and this inspired me to explore the idea a little further.
 It's not that Bayes' theorem is needed to understand or apply the performance measures, but it acts as an organizing and connecting principle, which I find helpful.
 New concepts are easier to remember if they fit inside a good story.

 Another advantage of taking the Bayesian route is that this forces us to view performance measures as probabilities, which are *estimated* from the confusion matrix.
 Elementary presentations tend to *define* performance metrics in terms of ratios of confusion matrix elements, thereby ignoring the effect of statistical fluctuations.